tdda/tdda/doc/source/gentest.md

   should of course remove it to force the check.
-* Finally, `tdda.local` is excluded from checking because the machine the code was running on reports its hostname as `tdda.local`, so again, Gentest "considers it likely" that this string is host-dependent, rather than fixed.
+* Finally, `tdda.local` is excluded from checking because the machine the code was running on reports its hostname as `tdda.local`, so again, Gentest “considers it likely” that this string is host-dependent, rather than fixed.

 ### Variable Text Comparisons